Later Influences and Interests

 Study of an oak, Hatfield Park, Sepia ink & acrylic, 6″x 8″ 1987 (J.N.P.)

-In 1988, following the acceptance in the R. A. Summer Exhibition of a further Clement’s Garden painting, I was offered a contract by John Davies Gallery.
 In the winter months, I tried to augment my time-consuming plein-air output by working indoors or even at night.
 This coincided with my reading of Gombrich’s Art & Illusion (1960), particularly the chapters “Ambiguities of the Third Dimension” and “The analysis of Vision in Art” in which Gombrich quotes Leonardo da Vinci: “perspective is nothing else than seeing a place behind a pane of glass, quite transparent, on the surface of which objects behind the glass are to be drawn”.
 Dürer, and possibly many others, had constructed drawing devices along these lines, and I too devised a simple ‘peering aid’.
 My idea was to explore strange, or at least non-axial, perspectives, but another aspect was that it sped up the drawing process.
 The main challenge came with the painting, but again, uncertainty was restricted when working in unchanging artificial light, though I did one or two in daylight.

 ‘Kitchen Window – a study in Recession’, 1990, was my final work using the ‘peering aid’, and painted entirely out of doors.
 The title implies both the economic climate at the time and the varied techniques of evoking space.

 In the 1990s I was using three different painting locations – two friends’ gardens, Clement’s and Jacky’s, each extensive, and interesting to me both in their lie of land and state of semi-cultivation.
 They felt like marginal areas between nature and so-called ‘civilisation’.
 The human world was never absent, but my focus was on the untended, or simply unintended, aspects.
-A further development, in my search for outdoor working space, led my wife and I to acquire a neglected property in Normandy, from which I began to paint the margins of wildness and agriculture in more remote settings.
+The third location was an area centred on a hamlet in Lower Normandy.

 Herbe folle, Les Bouillons, oil on canvas 4’x5’4″ Orval-sur-Sienne, 2000 (J.N.P.)

-These began to feature in large-scale paintings, though Gerry often gave them mythic titles.
-A friend suggested he should show them to a gallery; this led to a series of impressive exhibitions in the Francis Kyle Gallery, Mayfair.
-Unexpectedly, people and settings had found their way into Gerry’s paintings of their own volition.
-Finding the unknown through the implacable authority of the art form itself is not unfamiliar to painters.
-Gerry writes: “The confusions appearing on the canvas both stimulate and frustrate ideas that are emerging simultaneously and with equal confusion in my mind or imagination….
+People and settings seemed to have found their way into Gerry’s paintings of their own volition.
+Being led in new directions through the implacable authority of the art form itself is not unfamiliar to painters; Gerry writes: “The confusions appearing on the canvas both stimulate and frustrate ideas that are emerging simultaneously and with equal confusion in my mind or imagination….
 I don’t know what I’m doing, but when it happens I recognise it.

 Please click on smaller images:

-Despite both of us having active, inquiring minds, Gerry being well-read and unusually aware of art History, we both approach painting with a willing suspension of any thought-processes other than a practical logic and a heightened alertness.
-Although our paintings look very unlike, we share a respect for the imperatives that arise from the process itself, which can be lengthy:
+Despite both of us having active, inquiring minds, Gerry being well-read and exceptionally well-informed in art History, we both approach painting with a willing suspension of any thought-processes other than a logic of technique and heightened alertness.
+Although our finished paintings look very dissimilar, we share a respect for the imperatives that arise from the process itself, which can be lengthy: Gerry writes: “Paintings are long and complicated enterprises.
+The form, which appears to exist within the materials, has to be discovered through a journey, a sequence of events neither linear nor simple.
+The result cannot be cajoled or forced.”
+(G.K.
+2011)

-Gerry Keon showed some of my work to Francis Kyle, who, in 1998 became my main artistic agent, continuing so until the closure of his gallery in 2014.
-As well as solo shows, Francis curated a number of imaginative group exhibitions around literary themes, to which all his artists were invited to contribute.
+As well as solo shows, Kyle curated imaginative group exhibitions around literary themes, to which all his artists were invited to contribute.
 The first of these in which I participated was ‘The Art of Memory’ on the subject of Marcel Proust.
-In connection with Francis’ themed exhibitions I researched Lampedusa’s The Leopard, studied T. S. Eliot’s Four Quartets and a range of other literature, as well as making related trips to Sicily, The Somme, or Little Gidding, all intrinsically rewarding.
+I subsequently researched Lampedusa’s The Leopard, studied T. S. Eliot’s Four Quartets and a range of other literature, as well as making related trips to Sicily, The Somme, or Little Gidding, in connection with other Francis Kyle exhibitions

 < My first Solo exhibition at The Francis Kyle Gallery.
 Francis Kyle with Eleanor Pearce >

 Despite Francis’ liking for literary subjects, I felt increasingly that my real subject was to do with the present passage of time, and any subtexts to my paintings, particularly the all-important implication of photosynthesis, were scientific, ecological, and topically relevant to climate change.
+And yet I am indebted to Frances Kyle, not only for facilitating an artistic career late in life but for introducing me to the works of Marcel Proust – literary art of an unparalleled quality….

-At one of Gerry Keon’s private views at Francis Kyle’s Gallery, I met up with some more former fellow students, and was, once again, impressed at the stubborn survival of their creativity across the decades.
+At one of Gerry Keon’s private views at Francis Kyle’s Gallery, I met up with some more of our former fellow students, and was, once again, impressed at the stubborn survival of their creativity across the decades.

 This led me to curate the ‘Old Contemporaries’ exhibition at the Islington Arts Factory in 2011.
-All the contributing artists had impressed me one way or another, and in some cases I was bringing to light works never before publicly exhibited, such as Clement Griffith’s 4’x6′ pencil drawing ‘Going North’, or Tim Wilson’s series of self-portraits.
-Clement’s drawing, like Gerry’s works, had emerged, as it were, under its own impetus from imagination and memory, whereas Tim’s auto-portraits were the product of intense but dispassionate observation.
+All the contributing artists had impressed me one way or another, and in some cases I was bringing to light works never before publicly exhibited, such as Clement Griffith’s remarkable 4’x6′ pencil drawing ‘Going North’, or Tim Wilson’s impressive series of self-portraits.
+Clement’s drawing, like Gerry’s works, had emerged, as it were, under its own impetus from imagination and memory, whereas Tim’s auto-portraits are the product of intense but dispassionate observation.

 Click on these links for more about the artists in this exhibition: https://oldcontemporaries.com/2019/01/22/old-contemporaries/ https://oldcontemporaries.com/confreres-and-consoeurs/